By Damon Poeter

 Term policies usually cost considerably less per month in premiums for younger policyholders initially than permanent, or whole, life insurance.
 A term policy covers you for a set period, like five, 10 or 20 years.
 Once that term is up, your premium is no longer fixed or your coverage may expire.
 You don’t get anything back if you outlive the policy’s term.

 A whole, or permanent, life insurance policy typically has higher monthly premiums for younger policyholders than a term life policy.
 However, a whole life policy covers you for your entire life and can cost you less overall than taking out successive term life insurance policies over the course of your life, especially if you lock in lower monthly rates when you’re young and healthy.
-Whole life insurance also accrues a cash value over time that you can draw on while you’re alive, sort of like a savings account.
+Whole life insurance also accrues a cash value over time that you can draw on while you’re alive.

-Ideally, you’d like your life insurance policy to cover “five times your annual income and 100 percent of your debt,” Scaturro says.
-A life insurance settlement of that size wouldn’t ease your family’s emotional pain, but it would make the financial implications of losing you easier to handle.
+At a minimum, you’d like your life insurance policy to cover “five times your annual income and 100 percent of your debt,” Scaturro says.
+The life insurance proceeds wouldn’t ease your family’s emotional pain, but it would make the financial implications of losing you easier to handle.

 You may not have the flexibility in your family budget to afford the monthly premiums required to purchase such a policy.
 That’s OK, but don’t let it stop you from buying any life insurance at all.